Fish! Philosophy

 The Fish!
 Philosophy (styled FISH!
 Philosophy), modeled after the Pike Place Fish Market, is a business technique that is aimed at creating happy individuals in the workplace.
 John Christensen created this philosophy in 1998 to improve organizational culture.
-The central four ideas are: "play", "be there", "make their day", and "choose your attitude".
+The central four ideas are: "play", "be there", "make their day" and "choose your attitude".

 History

-On a visit to Seattle in 1997, John Christensen, owner of ChartHouse Learning, observed fish sellers at Pike Place Fish Market tossing trout and salmon through the air of the market, providing high energy that energized many pedestrians passing by on their lunch breaks.
+On a visit to Seattle in 1997, John Christensen, owner of ChartHouse Learning, observed fish sellers at Pike Place Fish Market tossing trout and salmon through the air at the market, providing high energy that energized many pedestrians passing by on their lunch breaks.
 They gave their complete attention to each customer and ensured each had an enjoyable visit.

-Christensen noticed the actual work of selling fish was repetitive, cold and exhausting.
+Christensen noticed that selling fish was repetitive, cold and exhausting.
 It occurred to him that the fishmongers might not enjoy every part of their job, but they chose to bring joy to how they approached it.
 They also sold a lot of fish.
 He asked the fishmongers if he could film them and they agreed.
-Lee Copeland Gladwin reports the events at hand spawned a film entitled Fish to be released, June 1998.
-John Christensen created the Fish Philosophy in 1998.
-From the film, a book entitled Fish!
-A Remarkable Way to Boost Morale and Improve Results, by Stephen C. Lundin, Harry Paul, and John Christensen was written.
+Lee Copeland Gladwin reports that these events led to a film entitled Fish, released in June 1998.
+John Christensen created the Fish!
+Philosophy in 1998.
+From the film, a book was written by Stephen C. Lundin, Harry Paul and John Christensen entitled Fish!
+A Remarkable Way to Boost Morale and Improve Results.
 When Christensen and his team examined the footage, they identified four simple practices anyone could apply to their work and life.
-Karen Boynes, asserts once application of the four concepts of choosing your attitude, play, make someone's day, and be there, start, the environment changes to welcome positivity into the work place.
+Karen Boynes asserts that once application of the four concepts—choosing your attitude, play, make someone's day, and be there—starts, the environment changes to welcome positivity into the workplace.
 ChartHouse Learning called these concepts The Fish!
 Philosophy.